Joined 12 years ago from Georgia

 I'm a baby boomer who lives an active lifestyle and likes to think for herself.
-I believe life to be a lifelong growing experience, and think it important to learn from history and to take the time to research the truth rather than be spoon fed what others want me to think.
-By current topic of interest is wedding history and where wedding traditions come from and what they meant.
+I believe life to be a lifelong growing experience and think it important to learn from history and to take the time to research the truth rather than be spoon-fed what others want me to think.
+Current topics of interest include wedding traditions and their origins, learning Spanish, and writing fantasy.

 I was fortunate enough to know my great-grandparents while growing up and as an adult, had a close relationship with my grandparents as well as with my parents.
-Today, I'm the grandma and I cherish a close relationship with my children and grandchildren.
+Today, I'm the grandma and cherish close relationships with my children and grandchildren.

-I have worked in corporate America, been a small business owner and enjoyed a career in Real Estate.
-For the last eleven years, I've worn the hat of writer/editor and ghostwriter until I retired in 2019 to focus on my own books.
+I have worked in corporate America, been a small business owner, enjoyed a career in Real Estate, and worked as writer/editor and ghostwriter until I retired in 2019 to focus on my own books.

-My most recent novel, The Inheritance, was nominated for a 2012 Epic Ebook Award and is currently available at Amazon, Kindle, and some local bookstores.
+My novel, The Inheritance, is currently available at Amazon, Kindle, Kobo, Smashwords, and Barnes & Noble.
 Written within the allegorical tradition of classics like Pilgrim's Progress, The Inheritance offers a literal but symbolic story for today's fantasy enthusiasts.
 This cleverly devised tale doesn't tell you what to think, but stimulates thought as to why you believe what you believe in your own quest for the Eternal City.
 The Inheritance is an ideal discussion starter for youth groups, homeschoolers, families who enjoy meaningful discussions as well as discussions with my online friends, or can just be read for fun.